codedx/codedx-kubernetes/README.md

 - [PowerShell Core 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [openssl](https://www.openssl.org/)
+- [helm v3.1+](https://github.com/helm/helm/releases/tag/v3.2.4) - Download the Helm release for your platform and extract helm (or helm.exe).
 - [keytool](https://adoptopenjdk.net/) - The keytool application is bundled with the Java JRE.
-- [helm v3.1+](https://github.com/helm/helm/releases/tag/v3.2.4) - Download the Helm release for your platform and extract helm (or helm.exe).
+  If your Code Dx deployment requires specifying a path to a cacerts file, use the cacerts file from a Java 8 JRE install.

 >Note: On Windows, make sure that you can run PowerShell Core scripts by switching your [PowerShell Execution Policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) to RemoteSigned (recommended) or Unrestricted.
 You must run the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` command from an elevated/administrator Command Prompt.